 You can put your paddle board or kayak in the water after having it washed at the City's wash station, located just past the municipal beach.

-Our large "Prospector" tents and kabins tend to be jealous and do not tolerate other roofs on their property.
+Our large "Prospector" tents and mini-cottages are jealous and won't tolerate other roofs on their property.

 We will be happy to rent you a plot of land nearby if you wish to pitch a tent.

-Yes, from mid-season onwards, it is possible to rent a site or a ready-to-camp (PAC) for 1 night.
+Yes, 7 days before your arrival, you can rent a site, a mini-chalet or a ready-to-camp (PAC) for 1 night.

-In the case of PAC, there is an additional $25 cleaning fee.
+In the case of PACs, there is a small additional $25 cleaning fee.

 The rule is simple: 1 site = 1 car.